nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 You're now looking at a blank Studio canvas.
 Check out the list of available Widgets on the right - you're looking for "Send Message".
 Create a new Send Message widget in your flow by dragging it into the canvas.
 Feel free to give it a better name than `send_message_1`, but note that there are some restrictions on what characters can go in a widget name.
 Imagine them to be like variable names and you won't go wrong, we'll see why that is later.
 Put "Ahoy!" (or anything else) in the Message Body field on the right and Save the widget config.

 All flow executions start in the red Trigger widget at the top.
-Drag the connector for "Incoming Message" to the dot in the top corner of your Send Message widget.
+Drag the connector for "Incoming Message" to the dot in the top corner of the Send Message widget.

 It looks like you're done with the flow, but there's one more step - the big red Publish button at the top of the canvas.
 When you publish changes to a flow, new executions are sent to the new version without disrupting people who were halfway through the old flow.
 Graceful upgrades, no problem.
 Publish now.